 The U.S. Food and Drug Administration (FDA) has announced the approval of remdesivir (Veklury®) for the treatment of hospitalized COVID-19 adults and children of a specific age and weight.
 Before now, remdesivir was used by U.S. providers for hospitalized COVID patients under an Emergency Use Authorization (EUA).
 The difference between the FDA approval and the FDA EUA, is that the FDA has determined there is now enough evidence to indicate that the drug is both safe and effective for treatment of COVID-19.

 Despite this FDA approval, researchers continue to seek answers to questions about remdesivir and many clinical trials are still ongoing.
 This does, however, represent a big change as this is the first and only drug with FDA approval available for use in the fight to treat COVID-19.

-To help better understand remdesvir and its potential impact during the pandemic, we spoke with Logan Whitfield, PharmD, Marshfield Clinic Health System pharmacy antimicrobial stewardship coordinator.
+To help you better understand the latest news surrounding remdesivir, Logan Whitfield, PharmD, Marshfield Clinic Health System pharmacy antimicrobial stewardship coordinator, answers these questions: